 What's in the box - Sennheiser always has well designed high-quality packaging, even on their more introductory level products - it always feels worth your money.
 The IE 40 Pro stays the course here and includes leatherette carrying pouch, 3 sets of silicone tips + one set of medium foam tips, cleaning tool, and headphones with detachable cable.

-Build & Comfort: For the price point, the IE 40 pros feel nice and solid, like most of the entry level stuff they do - it never feels cheap.
-The design is beautiful and outer casings are made of a plastic that looks like it can take some abuse, and that also keeps the weight down which is critical for monitors like this.
+Build & Comfort: For the price point, the IE 40 pros feel nice and solid and like most of the entry level stuff they do - it never feels cheap.
+The design is beautiful and outer casings are made of a plastic that looks like it can take some abuse.
+That also keeps the weight down, which is critical for monitors like this.
 The cable was designed so that it goes around the ear and detaches, preventing any damage to the headphones if you were to get snagged on something.

 Sound: The isolation is decent for what these buds are intended for, and it's just enough to keep the right amount of volume and clarity for performances and let you hear a bit of what's going on around you.